laurivosandi/sumochip/doc/en/assembly.md

 ###Making the plow

-Print the template onto adhesive paper.
+Print the [plow template](../plow.svg) onto [A4 sized](https://en.wikipedia.org/wiki/Paper_size#A_series) adhesive sheet of paper.
 Apply the printed template to the protective film on top of the aluminium sheet.
 Use metal shears to cut out the plow.
 Place the plow into vice grips so it lines up with the dashed line as shown on the picture

 ![Bottom attached](../img/kit/20-plow.jpg)